prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 #### Native Request

-For each native request, the `assets` objects's `id` field must not be defined.
+For each native request, the `assets` object's `id` field must not be defined.
 Prebid Server will set this automatically, using the index of the asset in the array as the ID.

 #### Bidder Aliases